 Our society is both food-obsessed and diet-obsessed.
 How can we win?

-Going From Obsessed to Healing
+Going From Obsessing About Food to Healing

 Of course, there is no magic bullet for healing when you have been obsessed with food.
 Whether your actual behavior is overeating, restricting, over-exercising to compensate for eating, food rigidity, a full-on eating disorder, or some combination of these- healing is a journey.
 Depending on how deep in you are, you may need professional help.
 That could include residential treatment, intensive outpatient, or working with a therapist and dietitian.